-If you are a person who menstruates, you probably have experienced one or more of the following on a monthly basis: mood swings, bloating, fatigue, cramps and food cravings to name a few.
-But for some, there are also things that happen before or during your period that seem odd.
+If you are a person who menstruates, you probably have experienced one or more of the following on a monthly basis: Mood swings, bloating, fatigue, cramps and food cravings, to name a few.
+But for some, there are also things that happen before or during your period that seem odd, and like they're unlikely to be related to your period at all.
 For me, that includes clumsiness, specifically dropping things for no reason, and at least one day when my concentration is razor-sharp and I’m super-productive.

 Other folks reported poor circulation, obsessive behavior and even strange dreams.
 “While I have my period, I consistently, like, since I was 16 — and way before I was having sex — have dreams that I am pregnant,” Vanessa told me.
 “These dreams go all different ways.
 Usually, it turns out that I am not actually pregnant in the end.
 I have never actually been pregnant.
 These dreams really don’t occur at any other time.”

 If you feel like you have uncommon symptoms during your period, you're not alone.
 Of course, if the symptoms of PMS are severe, it can indicate premenstrual dysphoric disorder, but what could the explanation be for behaviors that feel totally ancillary to menstruation?
 Here are four symptoms menstruating people report and why they happen.

 While some of us can’t stop pooping during our periods, other folks report the exact opposite problem.
 The culprit in both of these situations is prostaglandins, hormonelike substances that cause contractions in muscles that are otherwise smooth.
 If you don’t have enough of them, as is often the case before your period, you’ll get constipated (too much, and it’s the exact opposite result).
 Stephanie Dunne, a registered dietitian and integrative and functional nutrition-certified practitioner in private practice in New York City, recommends getting enough water and fiber before your period to reduce the severity and likelihood of this.